 In the final row of the summary table, groups should include the total number of unique papers over the most recent 5-year period (this is not the same as summing output from individual investigators), and the total number of unique papers originating from within the group (i.e. total number of papers with Applicants, PDRAs, and PhDs as 1st authors).

 In addition, if they wish to, Applicants can provide alternative measures to demonstrate their scientific productivity.
 For example, explaining authorship policies in explicit fields.
 Those engaged in hardware and software projects and other technical activities, can also demonstrate past productivity, where appropriate, by listing technical reports published, or by showing evidence of innovation and technical development, external contracts and other enabling activities.

 It should be noted that any statistics provided will be used as a starting point in establishing overall productivity rather than to make fine distinctions in determining priorities for funding.

 If there is any ambiguity on how to present publications in a particular case, Applicants should contact the office.
 Note that the intention is to provide the AGP with unambiguous information on activity and productivity within the group

 6. Requesting Resources

 The AGP considers a significant number of proposals which are wide ranging in the level of resources requested.
 These notes are to provide guidance on the scale of resources the AGP considers to be reasonable.
-The AGP would expect to see specific, explicit and compelling justification for all requests, even where the typical levels of travel, laptops etc. have been requested.
+The AGP would expect to see specific, explicit and compelling justification for all requests, even where the guideline levels of travel, computing consumables etc. have been requested.
 AGP will consider different levels of request but lack of compelling justification may have a negative impact on the proposal, and in extreme cases may lead to a project being rejected.